Blosc/blogsite/posts/caterva-slicing-perf/index.rst

 In fact, Caterva is around 12x faster than HDF5 and 9x faster than Zarr for slicing the dimension 0, which makes sense since Caterva decompresses 8x less data.
 For the dimension 1, Caterva is approximately 3x faster than HDF5 and Zarr; in this case Caterva has to decompress 4x less data.

-To sum up, we have seen that the difference of slice extraction speed depends largely on the difference between the chunk size and the block size.
-Therefore, for slices where the chunks that contain the slice also have many elements that do not belong to it, the existence of blocks (the second partition) allows to significantly reduce the amount of data to decompress.
+That is, the difference in slice extraction speed depends largely on the ratio between the chunk size and the block size.
+Therefore, for slices where the chunks that contain the slice also have many items that do not belong to it, the existence of blocks (i.e. the second partition) allows to significantly reduce the amount of data to decompress.

 Overhead of the second partition
 --------------------------------

-Let's see a new case of a 3-dimensional array with the following parameters:
+So as to better assess the possible performance cost of the second partition, let's analyze a new case of a 3-dimensional array with the following parameters:

 .. code-block:: console